Donaldson-Thomas Transformation of Double Bruhat Cells in Semisimple Lie Groups: Introduction

 Recall the flag variety $\mathcal{B}$ associated to a semisimple Lie group $G$.
-Generic configurations of flags were studied by Fock and Goncharov in \cite{FG06}.
+Generic configurations of flags were studied by Fock and Goncharov in \cite{FGteich}.
 The cluster Donaldson-Thomas transformation of such configuration space was constructed by Goncharov and Shen in \cite{GS}.
 In this paper we make use of the configuration space of quadruple of flags with certain degenerate conditions depending on a pair of Weyl group elements $(u,v)$, which we call $\conf^{u,v}(\mathcal{B})$, and show that such configuration space is isomorphic to the quotient $H\backslash G^{u,v}/H$ of double Bruhat cells.

-We relate the Donaldson-Thomas transformation on $H\backslash G^{u,v}/H$ to some explicit automorphism on the configuration space $\conf^{u,v}(\mathcal{B})$.
+Our main result is to show that the Donaldson-Thomas transformation on the cluster Poisson variety associated to $H\backslash G^{u,v}/H$ is equivalent to a modified version of Fomin and Zelevinsky's twist map \cite{FZ}, which is in turn equivalent to some explicit automorphism on the configuration space $\conf^{u,v}(\mathcal{B})$ as well.
+Related versions of the twist map in the case of Grassmannian have been studied independently by Marsh and Scott \cite{MStw}, by Muller and Speyer \cite{MSpos}, and by the author \cite{Weng}.